av-pavlov/vscode-docs/docs/cpp/cpp-config-clang-mac.md

     This will advance program execution to the first line of the for loop, and skip over all the internal function calls within the `vector` and `string` classes that are invoked when the `msg` variable is created and initialized.
 Notice the change in the **Variables** window on the left.
 In this case, the errors are expected because, although the variable names for the loop are now visible to the debugger, the statement has not executed yet, so there is nothing to read at this point.
 The contents of `msg` are visible, however, because that statement has completed.
 1. Press **Step over** again to advance to the next statement in this program (skipping over all the internal code that is executed to initialize the loop).
 Now, the **Variables** window shows information about the loop variables.
 1. Press **Step over** again to execute the `cout` statement.
 Your application is now running in a Mac **Terminal** window.
-Press **Cmd+Tab** to find it.
+Press <kbd>&#8984;</kbd>+<kbd>TAB</kbd> to find it.
 You should see `Hello` output there on the command line.
 1. If you like, you can keep pressing **Step over** until all the words in the vector have been printed to the console.
 But if you are curious, try pressing the **Step Into** button to step through source code in the C++ standard library!

     ![Breakpoint in gcc standard library header](images/lldb-header-stepping.png)

-    To return to your own code, one way is keep pressing **Step over**.
-Another way is to set a breakpoint in your code by switching to the `helloworld.cpp` tab in the code editor, putting the insertion point somewhere on the `cout` statement inside the loop, and pressing **F9**.
+    To return to your own code, press **Step out** until you are back in your source file.
+You could also set a breakpoint in your code by switching to the `helloworld.cpp` tab in the code editor, putting the insertion point somewhere on the `cout` statement inside the loop, and pressing <kbd>F9</kbd>.
 A red dot appears in the gutter on the left to indicate that a breakpoint has been set on this line.

     ![Breakpoint in main](images/breakpoint-in-main.png)

-    Then press **F5** to start execution from the current line in the standard library header.
+    Then press <kbd>F5</kbd> to start execution from the current line in the standard library header.
 Execution will break on `cout`.
-If you like, you can press **F9** again to toggle the breakpoint off.
+If you like, you can press <kbd>F9</kbd> again to toggle the breakpoint off.

 ## Set a watch